wipplelang/wipple/docs/src/learn/relations.md

 # Relations

-Perhaps you've picked up the fact that "closures and modules are functions", "numbers can be added and converted to text", and so on.
-But wait, aren't `Function`, `Number`, `Add`, and so on, all separate traits?
+Perhaps you've picked up the fact that "closures and modules are functions", "numbers can be added and converted to text", "traits are patterns", and so on.
+But wait, aren't `Function`, `Number`, `Add`, etc. all separate traits?
 Wipple is supposed to be strict about this!

 Wipple provides a way to **derive** a trait from a value that matches a pattern.
 This allows you to create relations between parts of your program, like "all numbers can be added".
 In code, it looks like this: